tendermint/liquidity/doc/client.md

 This example request deposits 100000000uatom and 5000000000uusd to pool-id 1.
 Deposits must be the same coin denoms as the reserve coins.

-[pool-id]: The pool id of the liquidity pool
-[deposit-coins]: The amount of coins to deposit to the liquidity pool

 Usage:
   liquidityd tx liquidity deposit [pool-id] [deposit-coins] [flags]

+Required arguments:
+  pool-id: The pool id of the liquidity pool
+  deposit-coins: The amount of coins to deposit to the liquidity pool
 ```

-example tx command with result
+Example tx command with result:

 `$ liquidityd tx liquidity deposit 1 100000000uatom,5000000000uusd --from validator --keyring-backend test --chain-id testing -y`